syed-ali-abbas/solidity-smart-contracts/README.md

 2. Send - 2300 gas and returns boolean value i.e. true on success and false on transaction failure.
 3. Call - All gas, returns bool and data

-##$ Interface
+### Interface

 In solidity interfaces are implemented same but the way they are called is different.</br>
 The InterfaceCaller contract actually calls the Interface and wrap's the address of the completely implemented contract.
-So keeping the same interface and changing the actual contract address will make it clear about how to use the concept of interface specifically in interface
+So keeping the same interface and changing the actual contract address will make it clear about how to use the concept of interface specifically in interface.
+For Example:</br>

+Consider three contract's named as ICounter, Counter and CallerCounter.
+1. The ICounter interface contains the function signture's without its implementations.
+2. Counter contract contains the complete implementation of functions declared in the ICounter interface.
+3. The CallerCounter contains a method which calls the ICounter interface and passes the address of Counter Contract.

+Write the code of Counter contract in a seperate file to understand it's usecase.
+There may be any Contract in it's place having thousands of number of lines with differenct functions.
+So to make it easy to call and use these functions we will simply set the address of that contract in the Interface.